terraform-routeros/terraform-provider-routeros/docs/resources/ipv6_dhcp_client.md

 ### Required

-- `interface` (String) The interface on which the DHCPv6 client will be running.
-- `pool_name` (String) Name of the IPv6 pool in which received IPv6 prefix will be added
+- `interface` (String) Name of the interface.
-- `pool_prefix_length` (Number) Prefix length parameter that will be set for IPv6 pool in which received IPv6 prefix is added.
-Prefix length must be greater than the length of the received prefix, otherwise, prefix-length will be set to received prefix length + 8 bits.
-- `request` (List of String) To choose if the DHCPv6 request will ask for the address or the IPv6 prefix, or both.
+- `request` (List of String) To choose if the DHCPv6 request will ask for the address, info or the IPv6 prefix.

 ### Optional

+- `___id___` (Number) <em>Resource ID type (.id / name).
+This is an internal service field, setting a value is not required.</em>
+- `___path___` (String) <em>Resource path for CRUD operations.
+This is an internal service field, setting a value is not required.</em>
 - `add_default_route` (Boolean) Whether to add default IPv6 route after a client connects.
 - `comment` (String)
+- `default_route_distance` (Number) Distance of default route.
+Applicable if add-default-route is set to yes.
+- `dhcp_options` (String) Options that are sent to the DHCP server.
 - `disabled` (Boolean)
+- `pool_name` (String) Name of the IPv6 pool in which received IPv6 prefix will be added
+- `pool_prefix_length` (Number) Prefix length parameter that will be set for IPv6 pool in which received IPv6 prefix is added.
+Prefix length must be greater than the length of the received prefix, otherwise, prefix-length will be set to received prefix length + 8 bits.
 - `prefix_hint` (String) Include a preferred prefix length.
+- `rapid_commit` (Boolean) Enable DHCP rapid commit (fast address assignment)
 - `script` (String) Run this script on the DHCP-client status change.
+Available variables:
-Available variables:pd-valid - if the prefix is acquired by the client;pd-prefix - the prefix acquired by the client if any;na-valid - if the address is acquired by the client;na-address - the address acquired by the client if any.options - array of received options (only ROSv7)
+			- pd-valid - if the prefix is acquired by the client;
+			- pd-prefix - the prefix acquired by the client if any;
+			- na-valid - if the address is acquired by the client;
+			- na-address - the address acquired by the client if any.
-- `use_peer_dns` (Boolean) Routing table this route belongs to.
+			- options - array of received options (only ROSv7)
+- `use_interface_duid` (Boolean) Specifies the MAC address of the specified interface as the DHCPv6 client DUID.
+- `use_peer_dns` (Boolean) Whether to accept the DNS settings advertised by the IPv6 DHCP Server.

 ### Read-Only

+- `address` (String) IPv6 address, which is assigned to DHCPv6 Client from the Server.
+- `dhcp_server_v6` (String) The IPv6 address of the DHCP server
-- `duid` (String) Auto-generated DUID that is sent to the server.DUID is generated using one of the MAC addresses available on the router.
+- `duid` (String) Auto-generated DUID that is sent to the server.
+DUID is generated using one of the MAC addresses available on the router.
+- `dynamic` (Boolean) Configuration item created by software, not by management interface.
+It is not exported, and cannot be directly modified.
+- `expires_after` (String) A time when the IPv6 prefix expires (specified by the DHCPv6 server).
+- `gateway` (String) The IP address of the gateway which is assigned by DHCP server.
 - `id` (String) The ID of this resource.
+- `invalid` (Boolean)
 - `prefix` (String) Shows received IPv6 prefix from DHCPv6-PD server
-- `status` (String) Shows the status of DHCPv6 Client:stopped - dhcpv6 client is stoppedsearching - sending "solicit" and trying to get "advertise"  Shows actual (resolved) gateway and interface that will be used for packet forwarding.requesting - sent "request" waiting for "reply"bound - received "reply".
-Prefix assigned. renewing - sent "renew", waiting for "reply" rebinding - sent "rebind", waiting for "reply" error - reply was not received in time or some other error occurred. stopping - sent "release"
+- `status` (String) Shows the status of DHCPv6 Client:
+			- stopped - dhcpv6 client is stopped
+			- searching - sending "solicit" and trying to get "advertise"  Shows actual (resolved) gateway and interface that will be used for packet forwarding.requesting - sent "request" waiting for "reply"
+			- bound - received "reply".
+Prefix assigned.
+			- renewing - sent "renew", waiting for "reply"
+			- rebinding - sent "rebind", waiting for "reply"
+			- error - reply was not received in time or some other error occurred.
+			- stopping - sent "release"

 ## Import
 Import is supported using the following syntax: